 This is part one of a four part series, during which we will unpack some of the leading issues linked to the orphan crisis.
-The first three blog posts will focus on leading issues that impact the orphan crisis, while the last blog post will unpack our approach to caring for orphans and addressing these issues.

 - Total estimated number of orphans worldwide: 150 Million